Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Offer supporters other opportunities to get involved based on the size of their donation and their own personal interests.
 You can invite them to events, encourage them to sign a petition, or ask them to volunteer with your organization.

 Make sure that your stewardship activities are in line with donors’ relationship with your nonprofit and their past involvement.
-In addition to keeping a comprehensive database of past interactions, many nonprofits are also turning to artificial intelligence tools like Dataro to make predictions about future engagement and which supporters might give more.
-These insights can help you approach stewardship more proactively, resulting in more long-term support for your mission and stronger relationships with donors.
+All in all, these efforts can help you approach donor relationships more proactively, resulting in elevated long-term support for your mission and stronger connections with donors.

 Charitable solicitation registration must occur before a nonprofit begins fundraising.
 Otherwise, the organization could incur penalties or fines and might not be able to fundraise in that state.